Stable Forgetting: Bounded Parameter-Efficient Unlearning in Foundation Models: Methodology

 \paragraph{Gradient-Based Unlearning.} The gradient difference method optimizes the unlearning objective through:

 This combines gradient descent on retain data with gradient ascent on forget data.
 While gradient ascent effectively increases loss on $\mathcal{D}_f$, it suffers from optimization instability when combined with cross-entropy loss \citep{Cha2025}.
-In \cite{pan2024multi}, the issue was addressed by replacing the cross-entropy loss on the forget set with an Inverted Hinge Loss (IHL).
-In contrast, as we show in \cref{subsec:our_approach}, our methodology enables training directly with the cross-entropy loss on the forget set.
+In \cite{pan2024multi}, this issue was addressed by replacing the cross-entropy loss on the forget set with an Inverted Hinge Loss.
+In contrast, as shown in \cref{subsec:our_approach}, our methodology enables direct training using cross-entropy.

 \paragraph{Low-Rank Adaptation}

 LoRA parameterizes weight updates through low-rank decomposition: